Refresh Tokens: the missing piece in your authentication system

 app.post('/login', (req, res) => {

-const { username } = req.body
+const { username, password } = req.body

-if (!username) return res.status(400).json({ error: 'Username required' })
+return res.status(400).json({ error: 'Credentials required' })

 const accessToken = jwt.sign({ username }, ACCESS_TOKEN_SECRET, {